amgoncalves/sassy-twitter/README.md

 * *[AUTHENTICATION]* - We used BCrypt and enabled Sinatra's default sessions with cookies accomplish user authentication.
 A user is authenticated using the auth_user method, which checks a password against the stored BCrypt password_hash for that user in the database.
 The user is stored in session[:user] if authentication succeeds.
 Routes are marked as protected by calling authenticate!.
 For now, this is a secret page, ```/users```, that displays a list of all users who have registered for nanoTwitter.
 When a user logs out, they are removed from the session.

-* *[HEROKU]* - [https://sassy-nanotwitter.herokuapp.com/](https://sassy-nanotwitter.herokuapp.com/).
-Authentication can be tested by creating an account, logging in, and logging out.
+* *[HEROKU]* - [https://sassy-nanotwitter.herokuapp.com/](https://sassy-nanotwitter.herokuapp.com/)  Authentication can be tested by creating an account, logging in, and logging out.
 Visitors can also post a Tweet.

 * *[nanoTwitter 0.2]* - Release has been "tagged" by naming the project nanoTwitter 0.2 and updating version.rb.

+#### Developer's Log

 * Create Heroku account and documentation is done by Alyssa.
 * Change sql database schema to nonsql database sql by Shuai and Si.